 Electrical & Computer Engineering - Aerospace Electronics Research Lab - Cajun Advanced Pico Satellite Experiment, CAPE

 The Aerospace Electronics Research Lab is the home of our Cajun Advanced Pico Satellite Experiment.
 It stems from NASA’s CubeSat Launch Initiative and provides a team of students the opportunity to research, design, develop, and maintain a low earth orbiting satellite.
 The CAPE Team is made up of mostly electrical engineering students and a few students from other departments.
 The only requirement to join is a desire to participate.
 The students volunteer their time to develop and build picosatellites along with other aerospace and mission related systems such as weather balloons and sensor buoys.
 Since the program's start in the early 2000's, NASA has launched two of CAPE's satellites into space!
-A third CubeSat is set to launch in the near future.
-If you like the idea of working on communication satelittes, you should definetly visit the Electrical and Computer Engineering Department.
+CAPE-3 launched in January 2021!
+If you like the idea of working on communication satellites, you should definitely visit the Electrical and Computer Engineering Department.

 Mechanical Engineering - Ragin' Cajun Racing (RCR) Lab - RCR Team